 Skip to main content

-The NeuronSearchLab Core API is the data-plane surface for catalog ingestion, event ingestion, and recommendation serving.
+The NeuronSearchLab Core API is the data-plane surface for catalog ingestion, event ingestion, recommendation serving, and query-driven search.

 Use this API when your application backend needs to create catalog items, submit user events, or fetch recommendations for your app experience.
 If you are looking to automate console data, tenant configuration, training, analytics, billing, or other control-plane workflows, use the Platform API instead.